ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ```

 It draws shapes (and makes coffee)!
-So we can guess that:
+So I can also guess that:

 - `#lang slideshow` contains useful functions to display certain shapes
 - `circle`, `rectangle`, `arrow` are function names
-- we can execute these functions by putting them in parentheses, passing arguments separated by spaces.
+- I can execute these functions by putting them in parentheses, passing arguments separated by spaces.
 - the REPL is enough to directly interpret these inputs, then ouput the result.

 ![REPL](/blog/2021-09-08-one_day_with_racket/img/02-repl.png)